 Download the PDF: Free Localization Testing Checklist PDF

-If you’ve embarked on the process of localization testing, you might find yourself getting lost quickly.
+If you’ve embarked on the process of localization testing, you might have found yourself quickly getting lost.

-There are many steps to follow, and it’s important not to skip any if you want your project delivered on time and on budget.
+There are many steps to follow.
+It’s important not to skip any if you want your project delivered on time and on budget.

 We developed this handy localization testing checklist that will guide you through the process in five sections:

 But first, just in case you’re wondering, here’s a bit more on the definition of localization testing.

 Things to know about localization testing before you start

 Localization testing is a procedure that assures the accuracy of translation in context.
 It also ensures your application behaves as expected whether it is for desktop, mobile or online distribution.